Lutefisk: Origin

 Preserved fish provided protein for generations in a part of the world with a strong fishing tradition.
 It is not known when people first started treating dried fish with lye.
 The reason was probably that the lack of major salt deposits in the area favored the drying process for the preservation of whitefish, a process known for millennia.

-Stockfish is very nutrient-rich and was consumed domestically, although it was during the boom in the stockfish trade in the late Middle Ages that the product became accessible throughout Scandinavia, as well as the rest of Europe.
-The higher quality stockfish would be soaked in water, then boiled and eaten with melted butter.
-Lower grade qualities would be harder and more fuel-consuming to boil, and it has been suggested that adding ash from beech or birch in the boiling water would break down the protein chains and speed up the process.
+Stockfish is very nutrient-rich and was consumed domestically, although it was during the boom in the stockfish trade in the late Middle Ages that it became accessible throughout Scandinavia as well as the rest of Europe.
+Higher-quality stockfish would be soaked in water, then boiled and eaten with melted butter.
+Lower-quality fish would be harder and require longer boiling, using more fuel; it has been suggested that adding ash from beech or birch to the boiling water would break down the protein chains and speed up the process.
 The introduction of lye in the preparation process might therefore have been incidental.

 Preparation

-For it to become edible, lutefisk must again be soaked in cold water.
-The first step is soaking for five to six days, with the water changed daily.
+The first step in preserving is soaking the fish for five to six days, with the water changed daily.
 The saturated lutefisk is then soaked in an unchanged solution of cold water and lye for an additional two days.
 The fish swells during this soaking, and its protein content decreases by more than 50 percent, producing a jelly-like consistency.

-When this treatment is finished, the fish (saturated with lye) is inedible, having a pH of 11–12.
-To make the fish edible, a final treatment of yet another four to six days of soaking in cold water (also changed daily) is needed.
+When this treatment is finished, the fish is saturated with lye and inedible, with a pH of 11–12.

+To make the fish edible, a final treatment of another four to six days of soaking in cold water changed daily is needed.
 The lutefisk is then ready to be cooked.

 Cooking

 After the preparation, the lutefisk is saturated with water and must therefore be cooked extremely carefully so that it does not fall to pieces.

-To create a firm consistency in lutefisk, it is common to spread a layer of salt over the fish about half an hour before it is cooked.
-This "releases" some of the water in the fish meat.
-The salt must be rinsed off carefully before cooking.
+To create a firm consistency in lutefisk, it is common to spread a layer of salt over the fish about half an hour before it is cooked, to leach some of the water out of the fish meat.
+The salt must be rinsed off before cooking.

-Lutefisk does not need additional water for the cooking; it is sufficient to place it in a pan, salt it, seal the lid tightly, and let it steam cook under a very low heat for 20–25 minutes.
-An alternative is to wrap in aluminium foil and bake at 225 °C (435 °F) for 40–50 minutes.

-Another option is to parboil lutefisk, wrapped in cheesecloth and gently boiled until tender.
-Lutefisk can also be boiled directly in a pan of water.
-Lutefisk may also be cooked in a microwave oven.
-The average cooking time is 8–10 minutes per whole fish (a package of two fish sides) at high power in a covered glass cooking dish, preferably made of heat-resistant glass.
-Cooking times vary, depending on the power of the microwave oven.
+Lutefisk does not need additional water for cooking; it is sufficient to place it in a pan, salt it, seal the lid tightly, and let it steam on a very low heat for 20–25 minutes.
+An alternative is to wrap it in aluminium foil and bake at 225 °C (435 °F) for 40–50 minutes.
+Another option is to parboil lutefisk, wrapped in cheesecloth, until tender.
+Lutefisk can also be boiled in water, or cooked in a microwave oven.
+The typical microwave cooking time for a whole fish, supplied as a package of two sides, is 8 to 10 minutes at high power in a covered dish, depending upon oven power.